Risk Management & Tort Defense

 Surety Bonds cover patient funds or assets held in trust by the state from and against claims such as disappearance, misappropriation, and conversion and must be obtained by state institutions that participate in federally sponsored Medicare programs.

-Institutions that participate in federally sponsored Medicare programs must submit an estimate of the monetary value of patient belongings held in trust to the Risk Finance Specialist.
+Institutions that participate in federally sponsored Medicare programs must submit an estimate of the monetary value of patient belongings held in trust to the Underwriting Manager.

 Note: The value of patient belongings held in trust reported during the FY 2025 reporting cycle should be the value projected for FY 2026.
 Values of patient belongings reported during the FY 2025 reporting cycle are the basis for insurance coverage during FY 2026.
 Unreported values of patient belongings for FY 2026 may not be covered.
 Please contact the Risk Management & Tort Defense Division if your agency needs insurance coverage.